 Custom Fields let you add specific information to your site and/or modify the way your posts are displayed …

-(WordPress Post – Custom Fields Module)
+(WordPress Post – Custom Fields Settings)

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.

-(Post – Permalinks URL)
+(WordPress Post – Permalinks URL)

-(Post – Permalinks URL)
+(WP Post – Permalinks URL)

-- Your permalink displays below the post title field as soon as you save or publish a new post.
+- Your permalink displays below the title field as soon as you save or publish a new post.

 - You can manually change your permalink URL by editing the post-slug (see above).

-(WP Post – Post Author Section)
+(Post – Post Author Box)

 Next Step …

-This is the end of section one of this tutorial
+This is the end of part 1 of this tutorial